allmeidaapedro/Store-Item-Demand-Forecasting/README.md

 - Input: Stores all the input data used in the project.
 - Models: Stores all the constructed models saved into pkl files.
 - Notebooks: Contains exploratory data analysis and modelling jupyter notebooks.
-- Reports: Stores all of the images used for project documentation.
+- Reports: Stores all the images used for project documentation.
-- Src: Contains all the scripts used in the project, artifacts_utils.py, modelling_utils.py and exception.py.
+- Src: Contains all the scripts used in the project - artifacts_utils.py, modelling_utils.py and exception.py.
 - Requirements, setup, gitignore, readme: The file setup.py allows me to build my entire project as a package, containing metadata and so on.
 Moreover, requirements.txt list all the dependencies needed for the project with the specific versions for reproducibility.
 Gitignore allows me to hide irrelevant information from commits and I am using readme.md for documentation and storytelling.

 # 4. Business problem and project objectives
-We are asked to forecast sales for 50 items across 10 stores over a three-month period.
+We are asked to forecast sales for 50 items across 10 different stores over a three-month period.

 Sales forecasting for 50 items across 10 stores over a three-month period involves utilizing historical sales data, market trends, and store-specific variables to predict future sales levels.
 This process enables businesses to strategically manage inventory, allocate resources effectively, and optimize sales strategies for each item and store, maximizing overall revenue and profitability.